DataDog/hiring-engineers/answers.md

     ![timeboard](./datadog_pics/timeboard.png)

-  * A *screenboard* are used primarily for status boards and sharing data.
+  * A *screenboard* is used primarily for status boards and sharing data.
 You can mix widgets and timeframes, and there is a customizable drag and drop layout
     ![screenboard](./datadog_pics/screenboard.png)